 After all, whether you spend $500 or $5,000 (breathe!), a family vacation isn’t just a financial investment; it’s an emotional one, too.
 Recent research suggests spending money on experiences — not things — fosters more happiness.
 You know what, though?
 It seems safe to say that those priceless memories will make you happier if they don’t come with a price-tag that could outright buy you a compact car.

 With that being said, here are eight ways to save money on a vacation with kids (some of which you can plan for ahead of time) so you can enjoy your special experiential moments without stressing too much about your bank balance.

 1. Be Flexible When Booking Flights

-Granted, you may be working with a very specific window where your work is concerned.
+Granted, you may be working with a very specific window where your work or kid’s school schedule is concerned.
 But if you do have a little wiggle room with dates, it could benefit you in a big way with airfare.
 Often, just flying in on a weekday during a high-travel period can shave hundreds of dollars off the ticket price.
 The same principle applies to booking early morning or late evening flights and visiting a popular travel destination during its off or “shoulder” season.